samuelaguilera/sar-friendly-smtp/readme.txt

 If you're happy with the plugin [please don't forget to give it a good rating](https://wordpress.org/support/view/plugin-reviews/sar-friendly-smtp?filter=5), it will motivate me to keep sharing and improving this plugin (and others).

-Starting from December 2015 support requests must be created using the [Issues tab at the Github repository](https://github.com/samuelaguilera/sar-friendly-smtp/issues)
+**IMPORTANT:** Support requests must be created using the [Issues tab at the Github repository](https://github.com/samuelaguilera/sar-friendly-smtp/issues)

 = Features =